homearanya/active-escapes/src/pages/tours/karkloof-falls2falls-trail.md

   description:
     - From highly vulnerable mist-belt forest, serene pastoral lands, and indigenous bushveld tree trails overlooking the mighty Umgeni valley gorge, you will be amazed at what diversity the KZN Midlands has to offer.
     - The birdlife is plentiful.
 A stop at the Karkloof Conservancy’s bird hide makes for a peaceful coffee break and an opportunity to tick off all three of South Africa’s cranes including the very rare Wattled Crane.
-    - Other mammals like Reedbuck, porcupine, giraffe, zebra and the endangered Samango monkeys all share their hide-outs in the beautiful Karkloof valley.
+    - Other mammals like reedbuck, porcupine, giraffe, zebra and the endangered samango monkey, all share their hide-outs in the beautiful Karkloof valley.
-    - 10% of proceeds from this hike go towards local conservation projects to help conserve the natural heritage.
+    - 10% of proceeds from this hike go towards local conservation projects.
 itinerary:
   itinerary:
     - heading: Day 1